ltebs-polimi/AY2122_II_Project-2/README.md

 - first_screen.py: it allows to select between a user and a clinician

 - user_screen.py:
-    - automatic COM port detection by sending a proper command to the PSoC and waiting for the expected answer
+    - Automatic COM port detection by sending a proper command to the PSoC and waiting for the expected answer
     - By pressing the "START MEASUREMENT" button, only a chronoamperometry will be started by sending a proper command to the psoc.
 The two ISRs needed for the chronoamperometry will be started.
 Finally the result of the measurement is displayed

 - clinician_screen.py:
-    - automatic COM port detection by sending a proper command to the PSoC and waiting for the expected answer
+    - Automatic COM port detection by sending a proper command to the PSoC and waiting for the expected answer
     - First tab (cyclic voltammetry): it is possible to setup all the required parameters for a cyclic voltammetry.
 Then it allows to visualize a real-time graph by pressing "DRAW"
     - Second tab (chronoamperometry): The clinician can decide to fetch a value of potential from the EEPROM or to start a CA based on the peak of potential identified